CalvinPVIII/Lounge-Spot/README.md

 - To run the client locally, run the command `npm run dev` inside the client folder.
 You'll find a link to the dev server in your terminal that you can copy and paste into your web browser.
 - To run the server locally, run the command `python main.py` inside the server folder.

+_The server can also be deployed via the included Dockerfile_

 ### License

 This website is licensed under the GNU General Public License v3.0.
 You can find more information about the license [here](https://www.gnu.org/licenses/gpl-3.0.en.html).

-If you encounter any bugs or unexpected behaviors, please [submit an issue on GitHub](https://github.com/CalvinPVIII/calvindev-portfolio/issues).
+If you encounter any bugs or unexpected behaviors, please [submit an issue on GitHub](https://github.com/CalvinPVIII/Lounge-Spot/issues).